-If you do not wish to buy the property, the Banker sells it at auction to the highest bidder.
-The buyer pays the Bank the amount of the bid in cash and receives the Title Deed card for that property.
-Any player, including the one who declined the option to buy it at the printed price, may bid.
+If you do not wish to buy the piece of American history, the Banker sells it at auction to the highest bidder.
+The buyer pays to the Bank the amount of the bid in cash and receives the Title Deed card for property.
+Any player, including the one who declined the option of buying the piece of American history at the printed price, may bid.
 Bidding may start at any price.

-PAYING RENT

-When you land on property owned by another player, the owner collects rent from you in accordance with the list printed on its Title Deed card.
+PAYING RENT ...
+When you land on a property owned by another player, the owner collects rent from you in accordance with the list printed on its Title Deed card.